planeasy-webgis/planeasy-crowdsourcing-framework/docs/DATA_ARCHITECTURE.md

 - `pre_trip`:  response (according to `response_schema`) for the questionnaire before the trip.
 - `post_trip`: response (according to `response_schema`) for the questionnaire after the trip.
+- `geometry`: main spatial reference (usually a Point as centroid of the trip path); used for indexing and map display.
+- `bounding_box`: rectangular extent covering the entire trip; used for spatial filters and zoom-to-fit.
+- `origin_geometry` and `destination_geometry`: points representing the start and end locations of the trip; both can be indexed and queried separately.
 - In MongoDB, ttl_at is stored as `ISODate("2030-10-08T10:12:00Z")`.

 ---